Altamoon/altamoon-plugins/packages/phlegmatic/README.md

 ## Install

-To use the plugin select "Plugins" at Biduul UI and switch biduul-phlegmatic plugin on.
+To use the plugin select "Plugins" at Altamoon UI and switch altamoon-phlegmatic plugin on.

 ![image](https://user-images.githubusercontent.com/1082083/126187942-01e20216-9a70-415b-a590-44f7cbdce8a8.png)